deborah-boat/Admin-Portfolio/README.md

 # Admin-Portfolio
-A profile with front-end side which contain my personal information as follows.
+A profile with two separate version front-end and back-end side which contain my personal information as follows.

+# Front-End
 -Home
 -About
 -Skills/Education
 -Portfolio
 -Reviews from mentors

-And the backend side which contain the Admin Panel where user can
+# Back-end side which contain the Admin Panel where user can
 -Create
 -Read
 -Update/Edit
--Delete, using the contact form.
+-Delete, using the CONTACT form.

 ## Dependencies